Do I board animals in my home?

 I really will do my best to accommodate last minute service.

-What if I get delayed and can not make it home in time?
+What if I get delayed and can't make it home in time?

 If you get delayed, I recommend you calling me as soon as possible, I will continue care for your pets until you arrive home.
 For last minute delays/delays that fall out of office hours, you should contact me directly.
 An addition fee might be required.